 For modeling of the optical transmission path, we used the software program Matlab 2014 Simulink together with additional libraries like Communications System Toolbox and DSP System Toolbox.
+The realized model (Fig. 3) represents the CWDM signal transmission in the environment utilizing optical single-mode fibers for very high-speed data signals transmitted by four different wavelengths.
+For more accurate simulation of negative effects on each channel, this model of optical transmission path is divided into four paths (each channel has its own path) that are interconnected with each other.
+This interconnection interacts the transmitted channel using adjacent channels (i.e. the 1. channel is affected by 2., 3. and 4. channels, the 2. channel is affected by 1., 3. and 4. channels, etc.).
+Since effects on the channels are simulated individually, the CWDM Multiplexer block is connected after the SMF block of the optical transmission path.

-The realized model (Fig. 2) represents the CWDM signal transmission in the environment utilizing optical single-mode fibers for very high-speed data signals transmitted by four different wavelengths. communication technologies will always be facing the limits of high-speed optical signal processing and advanced optical modulation formats, which are important factors to take into account when discussing more effective utilization of possible transmission capacities in the optical fiber.
+Optical communication technologies will always be facing the limits of high-speed optical signal processing and advanced optical modulation formats, which are important factors to take into account when discussing more effective utilization of possible transmission capacities in the optical fiber.
 Therefore, a main task of the CWDM simulation model is an analysis of various multiplexing, modulation and encoding techniques.